 On June 22, 1908 he married Florence Elizabeth Ann Tipler and they moved to Wilmslow, Cheshire where they had two children.

 He sailed with the Battalion to Egypt in September 1914 and on November 4, 1914 was promoted to Major.
 Landing with the battalion at Gallipoli on May 10, 1915 (with the Transport section), he was second in command and “D” Company commanding officer.
 12 days later when Lt.
 Col. DH Wade was shot by a sniper he temporarily assumed command of the Battalion before turning it over the next day.
 Later in the campaign he assumed command of the Battalion again from June 9th to July 16th being granted the temporary rank of Lieutenant Colonel.
 On August 7, 1915 he was wounded while leading 1/2 of the Battalion in the Battle of Krithia Vineyard.
+After almost 3 weeks in hospital he was invalided to the UK on August 26.

 In July 1918 his wife died and after the war he moved to Lytham St Annes.
 In early 1921 he married Annie Brown and by 1939 was living in Devon as a retired stock breeder.
 His son had emigrated to Brazil in 1948 and so in 1953 he and his wife also emigrated to Brazil.